 Better: “How do you assess your learning success in this seminar?”

 Creating a good quiz or a suitable survey for your participants is not rocket science.
-You can achieve this simply in three steps:
+You can do it easily in three steps:

 1. Set your own goals.
 2. Choose the right question type.